Cmxu/hackmit2017-puzzles/puzzle5/readme.md

 Puzzle 5
 ========

 You made it; it's the final puzzle and it's all about CAPTCHAs.
 The basic premise of this task is that you will need to solve CAPTCHAs.
 In fact, you will need to solve at least 10,000 of them in order to pass.
 This puzzle is unlike the others in the sense that the goal is not hidden, but it is hard in the sense that there is no set way to do this problem.
-So below I will provide a brief overview of some of the techniques we know about that worked.
+So below I will provide a brief overview of some of the techniques we know about that have worked.

 | Technique   | Comments                                                                                                                |
 |-------------|-------------------------------------------------------------------------------------------------------------------------|